Guru Purnima

-Observances

-The celebration of Guru Purnima is marked by spiritual activities and may include a ritualistic event, Guru puja, in honor of the guru or teacher.
-The Guru Principle is said to be a thousand times more active on the day of Guru Purnima than on any other day.
+Etymology

 The word guru is derived from the Sanskrit root words, gu and ru.
 Gu means "darkness" or "ignorance", and ru means "dispeller."
 Therefore, a guru is the dispeller of darkness or ignorance.

+Observances

+Hinduism

+The celebration of Guru Purnima is marked by spiritual activities and may include a ritualistic event, Guru puja, in honour of the guru or teacher.

 Gurus are believed by many to be the most necessary part of life.
 On this day, disciples offer puja or pay respect to their guru.

 In addition to having religious importance, this festival has great importance for Indian academics and scholars.
 Indian academics celebrate this day by thanking their teachers as well as remembering past teachers and scholars.
+Hindu Gurus are revered on this day by remembering their life and teachings.
+The festivities are usually followed by a feast for the disciples, shishya, where the prasada and charnamrita (nectar of the feet), the symbolic wash of Guru's feet, which represents his kripa (grace) is distributed.

-Traditionally, the festival is celebrated by Buddhists in honor of the Buddha who gave his first sermon on this day at Sarnath, Uttar Pradesh, India.
-In the yogic tradition, the day is celebrated as the occasion when Shiva became the first guru, as he began the transmission of Yoga to the Saptarishis.
-Many Hindus celebrate the day in honor of the sage Vyasa, who is seen as one of the greatest gurus in ancient Hindu traditions and a symbol of the guru-shishya tradition.
-Vyasa was not only believed to have been born on this day, but also to have started writing the Brahma Sutras on ashadha sudha padyami.
+Special recitations of the Hindu scriptures like the Guru Gita are held all day.
+Apart from the singing of bhajans, hymns and of special kirtan session and havan at many places, where devotees from all over gather at the ashrams, matha or place where the seat of Guru, Guru Gaddi exists.
+This day also sees the ritual of padapuja, the worships of Guru's sandals, which represent his holy feet and is seen a way of rededicating to all that a Guru stands for.
+Disciples also recommit themselves on this day, towards following their teacher's guidance and teachings, for the coming year.
+This day is also seen as an occasion when fellow devotees, Guru Bhai (disciple-brother), express their solidarity to one another in their spiritual journey.
+In the Vedic Hindu tradition, the day is celebrated in honour of the sage Vyasa, who is seen as one of the greatest gurus in ancient Hindu traditions and a symbol of the guru-shishya tradition.
 Their recitations are a dedication to him and are organised on this day, which is also known as Vyasa Purnima.
+Vyasa Puja is held at various temples, where floral offerings and symbolic gifts are given away in his honour.

-The festival is common to all spiritual traditions in Hinduism, where it is an expression of gratitude toward the teacher by his or her disciples.
-Hindu ascetics and wandering sanyasis observe this day by offering puja to their guru, during Chaturmas, a four-month period during the rainy season, when they choose seclusion and stay at one chosen place; some also give discourses to the local public.
-Students of Indian classical music and Indian classical dance, who also follow the guru shishya parampara, celebrate this holy festival around the world.
+Hindu ascetics and wandering sanyasis observe this day by offering puja to their guru, during Chaturmasya, a four-month period during the rainy season, when they choose seclusion and stay at one chosen place; some also give discourses to the local public.